-But the one complex aspect of taking care of a budgie is their diet.
-One of the most common questions people ask about feeding a pet budgie is if it can eat bread.
+The one complex aspect of taking care of a budgie is their diet.
+A common question that people ask about feeding a pet budgie is if they can eat bread.
 The answer is a little complex.
-Yes, they can, but only certain types and in very small amounts.
+Yes, budgies can eat bread but only certain types and in very small amounts.

-Let’s dig a little deeper into the diet of the budgie and how bread fits in.
+Let’s dig deeper into the diet of the budgie and how bread fits in.

 Bread and Budgies